jnaO/ranger_rants/readme.md

 # What is this?

 This is a small script that runs locally in your browser.
 I created it to enable sort of a "troll-block-list" after getting tired of trolls in the comment section on my [favourite hockey blog, Ranger Rants](http://blogs.northjersey.com/blogs/rangerrants/ "Ranger Rants").
-This script will only work on thas site.
+This script will only work on that site.

 Users added to the "blocked users"-list will be stored in your browsers localStorage.
 Hence, if you browse the site from a different browser(/computer) than the one you blocked a user on, the user will not appear as blocked in that browser.
 No data is neither stored by me nor sent to me.